SiddhantWaghmare19/TestRepo/README.md

 # TestRepo
-This is a test repository fro my git account
+This is a test repository for my git account